COS301-SE-2024/WorkWise-Central/docs/demo3/businessDocs/functionalRequirements.md

 - The system must allow a user to log in to an existing account.
    - The system must allow a user to log in using their username and password.

-## Roles and Permissions
-Roles are commonly used groupings of permissions that can be assigned to a user.
-- The system must provide the following permissions:
-   - Allow the user to view all employees.
-   - Allow the user to edit employees.
-   - Allow the user to add new employees.
-   - Allow the user to view all job.
-   - Allow the user to view all jobs that are assigned to employees that work under the user.
-   - Allow the user to view all jobs assigned to the current user.
-   - Allow the user to edit all jobs.
-   - Allow the user to edit jobs that are assigned to employees that work under the user.
-   - Allow the user to edit jobs that are assigned to them.
-   - Allow the user to add a new job.
-   - Allow the user to view all clients.
-   - Allow the user to view all client that are associated with a job that is assigned to a employee that works under the user.
-   - Allow the user to view all client that are associated with a job that is assigned to the user.
-   - Allow the user to edit all clients.
-   - Allow the user to edit all client that are associated with a job that is assigned to a employee that works under the user.
-   - Allow the user to edit all client that are associated with a job that is assigned to the user.
-   - Allow the user to view all inventory.
-   - Allow the user to edit all inventory.
-   - Allow the user to add a new inventory item.
-   - The system must allow all employees that have been allocated to a job, to record the inventory they have used and thus change the amount of a certain item(/s) in the inventory.
-- The system must provide a super user, which represents the owner of the company.
-This user must have full permissions by default.
-- The system must protect the permissions of the owner such that no-one can change their permissions.
-- The system must assign the user who registered the company as the owner.
-- The system must provide a set of default roles:
-   - The system must provide an admin role and by default the role must have full permissions.
-   - The system must provide a supervisor role and provide the following default permissions:
-     - View all jobs under the user.
-     - Edit all jobs under the user.
-     - View all employees under the user.
-     - Edit all employees under the user.
-     - View client for all the jobs under the user.
-     - Edit all clients for jobs under the user.
-   - Team leader.
-Must have the following permissions:
-     - View all jobs under the user.
-     - Edit all jobs under the user.
-     - View all employees under the user.
-     - Edit all employees under the user.
-     - View client for all the jobs under the user.
-     - Edit all clients for jobs under the user.
-   - Worker.
-Must have the following permissions:
-     - View all the jobs the user has been assigned to.
-     - View client who are associated with a job the user has been assigned to.
-- The roles of a given company must be able to change (refer to the company setting subsystem above)

-## Settings Subsystem
-#### Account and Profile Settings Subsystem
-- The system must allow the user to view their personal information.
-- The system must allow the user to edit their personal information.
-- The system must allow the user to log out of their account.
-- The system must allow the user to delete their account.
-- The system must allow the user to leave a company.
-- The system must allow the user to join a company.
-- The system must allow the user to edit their preferences:
-   - They must be able to change their themes.
-   - They must be able to change their preferred language.
-   - They must be able to change their notification settings.
-   - They must be able to change their default home page.

-#### Company Settings Subsystem
-- The system must allow the user to view all the settings for the company if they have permission.
-- The system must allow the roles in the company to be changed.
-   - The system must allow the number of roles to be increased or decreased.
-   - The system must allow the labels for each role to be altered.
-   - The system must allow the permissions associated with a role to be changed.
-- The system must allow the statuses available for the jobs to change.
-   - The system must allow the labels for each status to be changed.
-- The system must display all the information of to the company.
-- The user (if given permission) must be able to edit the information pertaining to the company.

-## Company Subsystem
-- A user must be able to register a company on the system.
-- The registration process needs to prompt the user to enter the business details.
-- The user that registered the company should automatically be a part of the company.
-- A user must be able to join a company.
-   - They must be able to join using the company name.
-   - They must be able to join using the company ID.
-   - They must be able to join by using a dynamic link for joining that company.
-- The system must allow the user to change for which company they are using the system (if they are part of multiple companies).

-## Inventory Subsystem
-#### On The Job Inventory Subsystem
-This is how anyone on site will be able to track the inventory they used.
-- The system should allow any on-site employee to add an item to the list of items used for a job.
-- The user should be able to add multiple items at once.
-- The user should be able to remove any item they added.
-- Any inventory used must be updated in the company's inventory.
-- The user must also be able to log any job-specific orders.

-#### View Inventory Subsystem
-- The subsystem must allow the user to view all the inventory items the company has, if the user has the relevant permission.
-   - The user must be able to search for a particular item.
-   - The user must be able to sort the items.
-   - The user must be able to filter the items.
-- The system must highlight the items that are low in stock.

-#### Edit Inventory Subsystem
-- Everything that is available to the View Inventory Subsystem must also be available for this subsystem.
-- The user should be able to add new items to the inventory:
-   - The system should allow the user to add all the information pertaining to the item.
-- The user should be able to update an existing item.
-They must be able to edit any of the information for that item.
-- The user should be able to delete an item from the inventory.
-- The user should be able to conduct a stock take at the end of the day.
-   - The system should then generate a report based on the day.
-   - The report should specify if there were any discrepancies in the amount of stock used and the stock take.

 ## Communication and Notification Subsystem
 #### Push Notifications